Venezuela's Guaido seeks EU 'blood gold' designation for informal mining

 “There are alternative mechanisms that don’t involve adding to the country’s debt, and at a lower cost,” said Guaido.

-CAF and the UN office in Venezuela did not immediately respond to requests for comment.
+CAF did not immediately respond to a request for comment.
+The UN office in Venezuela declined to comment.

 The blackouts have undermined the functioning of everything from routine commerce to hospital emergency rooms.
 Especially hard hit has been the western state of Zulia, where citizens routinely go 12 hours without power.